-Of the 6,000+ rare diseases, nearly three-quarters are genetic and of those 70% begin in childhood.1 These rare, genetic diseases have a variety of signs and symptoms that manifest differently in patients, resulting in misdiagnoses and delayed treatment.
+Of the 10,000+ rare diseases, about 70% are genetic and begin in childhood.
+These rare, genetic diseases have a variety of signs and symptoms that manifest differently in patients, resulting in misdiagnoses and delayed treatment.

-Delayed

-Treatment &

-Misdiagnoses

-Result in Severe

-Decreases in

-Quality of Life
+Delayed Treatment & Misdiagnoses Result in Severe Decreases in Quality of Life

-Due to the debilitating nature of these diseases, which often cause chronic, progressive, and life-threatening issues, patients may face an unnecessary increase in morbidity and mortality without timely access to an accurate diagnosis through newborn screening (NBS).
+Due to the debilitating nature of these diseases, which often cause chronic, progressive, and life-threatening issues, patients may face an unnecessary increase in morbidity and mortality without timely access to an accurate newborn screening (NBS) diagnosis.